-The title ‘And Others’ refers to ways in which art collectives are often written about and remembered within discourses governed by individualism and an attachment to individual authorship.
+The title ‘And Others’ refers to ways in which art collectives are often written about and remembered within discourses governed by individualism and an attachment to single authorship.
 The most prominent and vocal members’ names are usually listed while other participants of the group may not be named at all or may be listed as ‘and others’, suggesting contributions which may be of lesser importance.
 This project is about ‘the others’.
-It investigates internal workings and division of labour in art collectives, examining how different types of labour are valued and how this is subsequently inscribed in the groups’ narratives.
+It investigates internal workings and the often gendered division of labour in art collectives, examining how different types of labour are valued and how this is subsequently inscribed in the groups’ narratives.

 The research involves a series of semi-structured interviews with cultural workers who have been or are working collectively, or those who have a special interest in collective practice.
 Whether working in formally declared collectives or groups, or collaborating in spontaneous ways, the interviewees are being asked to discuss their personal trajectories and experiences.

 If you are working collectively, or wish to contribute your perspective, please contact me so that we can begin a conversation.